shujiehan/shujiehan.github.io/_pages/about.md

 Journals
 ------

+5. **Shujie Han**, Patrick P. C. Lee, Zhirong Shen, Cheng He, Yi Liu, and Tao Huang.
+**"StreamDFP: A General Stream Mining Framework for Adaptive Disk Failure Prediction."**
+Accepted for publication in IEEE Transactions on Computers (TC).
+(An earlier version appeared in ICDCS 2020)

-5. Mi Zhang, **Shujie Han**, and Patrick P. C. Lee.
+6. Mi Zhang, **Shujie Han**, and Patrick P. C. Lee.
 **"SimEDC: A Simulator for the Reliability Analysis of Erasure-Coded Data Centers."**
 IEEE Transactions on Parallel and Distributed Systems (TPDS), 30(12), pp. 2836-2848, December 2019.
 (An earlier version appeared in SRDS 2017)

-6. Min Fu, **Shujie Han**, Patrick P. C. Lee, Dan Feng, Zuoning Chen, and Yu Xiao.
+7. Min Fu, **Shujie Han**, Patrick P. C. Lee, Dan Feng, Zuoning Chen, and Yu Xiao.
 **"A Simulation Analysis of Redundancy and Reliability in Primary Storage Deduplication."**
 IEEE Transactions on Computers (TC), 67(9), pp. 1259-1272, September 2018.
 (An earlier version appeared in IISWC 2016)